 Opening hours: Daily from 5am to midnight – cars arrive in stations every 90 seconds during rush hour & every three minutes during off-peak hours.

 5. Toronto: Go for a stroll along Woodbine Beach

+The list of things to do in America goes beyond the 50 states in the USA.
 One of the highlights of The Beach neighbourhood in Toronto, Woodbine Beach has been awarded a prestigious Blue Flag.
 Go for a swim, sunbathe on the sand or wander along the strand and look out across the expanse of blue that is Lake Ontario.
 This is also where you’ll find the start of the Boardwalk, a 3-kilometre stretch popular with joggers and walkers.

 Location: Lake Shore Blvd East.

 6. San Francisco: Check out the Cable Car Museum

 Cable cars are synonymous with San Francisco, and what better way of learning about them than by visiting the free Cable Car Museum.
 This is where you can actually watch the huge wheels and engines pulling the cables that the cars run on.
 Established in 1974, the museum is located inside the Barn and Powerhouse on the corner of Washington and Mason Streets.
 Antique cable cars, tools, photographs and more can also be seen at this unique San Francisco attraction.